rscode999/cnet/documentation/documentation.md

 Sets the optimizer's hyperparameters.
 The purpose of each index in `hyperparameters` depends on the optimizer.

-Throws `std::runtime_error` if the network has no defined optimizer.
+Throws `illegal_state` if the network has no defined optimizer.

-Example: For SGD optimizers, index 0 is the new learning rate, and index 1 is for the new momentum coefficient.
+Example: For SGD optimizers, index 0 is the new learning rate, index 1 is for the new momentum coefficient, and index 2 is the new batch size.

-See the [optimizer-specific documentation](optimizers.md) for more information about particular optimizers.
+For more information about particular optimizers, including their preconditions, see the [optimizer-specific documentation](optimizers.md).

 **Parameters**